jmenglund/pandas-charm/README.rst

 Running tests
 -------------

 Testing is carried out with `pytest <http://pytest.org>`_.
-Here is an example that runs the test suite and also generates a coverage report:
+The following example shows how you can run the test suite and generate a coverage report:

 .. code-block::